john-mwangi/mariadb-iceberg-pipeline/dockerfiles/scripts/create_jobs.md

 ```

 ## KAFKA SINK
+Log into the Flink SQL terminal as described above.

 Ensure that the execution checkpoint has been set.
 This is already done in the
 docker compose file for this implementation.